Witt vectors, semirings, and total positivity: Plethystic algebra for -algebras

 We will often use the term \emph{$K$-$L$-bialgebra} instead of co-$L$-algebra object of $\Alg{K}$.
-This is not meant to suggest any relation to the usual meaning of the term \emph{bialgebra}.
+This is not meant to suggest any relation to the usual meaning of the term \emph{bialgebra} in the theory of Hopf algebras.
 (Every $K$-$L$-bialgebra has two bialgebra structures in the usual sense---$\Delta^+$ and $\Delta^\times$---but this is just a coincidence of terminology.)

-Let $\Alg{K,L}$ denote the category of $K$-$L$-bialgebras.
-A morphism $P\to P'$ of $\Alg{K,L}$ is a $K$-algebra map compatible with the co-operations $\Delta^+$, $\Delta^\times$, and $\beta$.
+Let $\Alg{K,L}$ {$\Alg{K,L}$} denote the category of $K$-$L$-bialgebras.
+A {\em morphism} $P\to P'$ of $\Alg{K,L}$ is a $K$-algebra map compatible with the co-operations $\Delta^+$, $\Delta^\times$, and $\beta$.
 In other words, the induced natural transformation of set-valued functors must prolong to a natural transformation of $L$-algebra-valued functors.